farling42/fvtt-cypher-addons-extras/README.md

 ## Hard Dependencies

-[Cypher System Compendium](https://github.com/mrkwnzl/cyphersystem-compendium) provides compendiums of Items (such as abilities) which are linked from the sentence journal entries provided here.
+[Cypher SRD Compendium](https://github.com/mrkwnzl/cyphersystem-compendium) provides compendiums of Items (such as abilities) which are linked from the sentence journal entries provided here.
 See this module for how to set up PDF documents to work with pages properly.

-[PDFoundry](https://foundryvtt.com/packages/pdfoundry/) provides the PDF viewer for the links to the documentation provided in each journal entry.
+[PDF Pager](https://github.com/farling42/fvtt-pdf-pager/releases/latest/download/module.json) provides the PDF viewer for the links to the documentation provided in each journal entry.

 ## Soft Dependency